A Destination Review of Las Vegas

 The nightlife in Las Vegas can get expensive as well.
 At some of the plush super clubs, it’s not uncommon to pay a $50 cover charge and $20 for a drink.
 If you are there with a group of friends, you may find it more economical to just pay for table service.

 The bright spot is that you can usually find very nice hotel rooms for a decent price all around the city.
 And if you are a gambler, it pays to stay at one of the casino hotels.
 If you play enough, you may be able to have your room rate reduced or even comped for free.
-Just make sure that you contact the casino host or hostess before you checkout.
+You can use the tips here to learn how to make the most out of casino comps.

 Las Vegas is a generally safe place to visit.
 The city does have its rough spots, but you should be able to avoid any trouble if you stick to the Strip.
 There is usually a pretty pronounced police presence to make sure that nothing disturbs visitors’ good times or the cash flow that visitors bring in.